-Cold air is one of the biggest triggers for asthma because it causes the airways to spasm, resulting in symptoms such as coughing, wheezing, tightness in the chest and a shortness of breath.
+Cold air is one of the biggest triggers for asthma because it causes the airways to spasm.
+This results in symptoms such as coughing, wheezing, tightness in the chest and a shortness of breath.

-Winter also brings with it the presence of more particle matter in the air, which comes from burning solid fuel, such as coal, wood and peat.
+Winter also brings with it the presence of more particle matter in the air.
+The matter comes from burning solid fuel, such as coal, wood and peat.

 “Open fires can be very dangerous for people with asthma because the particles get trapped in the lungs and trigger an attack,” says Kelly.
 “Even after the fire is extinguished, particles remain in the air for hours in the home.”
 The air quality in rural areas is particularly affected by large numbers of people burning solid fuel.

 “Every winter we see a spike in calls to our free advice line (1800 44 54 64), particularly from older people,” says Kelly.